Largo, Sofia: Refurbishment

-Following the democratic changes after 1989, the symbols of communism in the decoration of the Largo were removed, with the most symbolic act being the removing of the red star on a pole atop the former Party House using a helicopter and its substitution by the flag of Bulgaria.
-In the 1990s there have been suggestions to reshape the former Party House, sometimes regarded as an imposing remnant of a past ideology, by introducing more modern architectural elements.
+Following the fall of communism and democratisation of Bulgaria after 1989, communist symbols around the Largo were removed.
+The prominent red star atop the former "Party House" was removed using a helicopter and replaced with the flag of Bulgaria.
+In the 1990s there were suggestions to remake the former Party House, sometimes regarded as an imposing remnant of a past ideology, by introducing more modern architectural elements.

-According to the new architectural plan of Sofia, Independence Square is As of 2006 being reorganized.
-The lawn and the flags in the centre are replaced by glass domes, so that the ruins of the ancient Thracian and Roman city of Serdica can be exposed in an impressive way, thus becoming a tourist attraction.
-The two underpasses, the one in front of the former Party House and the one with the medieval Church of St Petka, are also connected to ease the access to the nearby Serdika and Serdika II stations of the Sofia Metro.
+Independence Square was reorganised in 2006 under the new architectural plan of Sofia.
+The lawn and the flags in the centre were replaced by glass domes, in order to expose the ruins of the ancient Thracian and Roman city of Serdica in an impressive way and create a new tourist attraction.
+Two underpasses, the one in front of the former Party House and the one with the medieval Church of St Petka, were also connected to ease access to the nearby Serdika and Serdika II stations of the Sofia Metro.

+National Assembly meeting place

+The National Assembly has relocated between the Old Parliament House and the former Party House in the Largo, multiple times.
+As of 2026, the National Assembly again meets in the former Party House in the Largo.
+The renovated former Party House can accommodate any future meetings of the Grand National Assembly, a special parliamentary session with more members than the regular National Assembly.